Food Allergy Statement

 Very young children with anaphylactic food allergies will be best served at home.

 It is understood that parents of children with anaphylactic allergies will do the following:

 Communicate specific food allergies with each of their child’s classroom teachers and the allergy coordinator.

-Bring current (unexpired) prescribed epipens to co-op each Friday.
+Bring current (unexpired) prescribed epipens to every co-op.
 The epipen must remain on site throughout the day.